 3. Eat healthy foods.

 Your diet is a key component of maintaining your overall health—your oral health included!
-According to the American Dental Association, it is important that you get at least 1,000 milligrams a day of calcium from low fat dairy products.
+According to the American Dental Association, you must get at least 1,000 milligrams a day of calcium from low-fat dairy products.
 This will help you to prevent osteoporosis and keep your jawbone and teeth in good shape.